federal-geospatial-platform/fgp-metadata-proxy/docs/Provincial and Territorial Data ETL Processing_V3.md

 - Formats Get Records XML template.
 - Validates the Get Records XML template.
 - Posts XML to PyCSW using Python script and returns XML with dataset summary.
-- Exposes the unique ID elements from the returned XML file,
+- Exposes the unique ID elements from the returned XML file.
 - Extracts string snippet from the unique ID element.
 - Outputs to the Obsolete Records Removal section.